Projections of del Pezzo surfaces and Calabi--Yau threefolds: Introduction

-The Calabi--Yau threefolds labeled 1, 2, 7, 8, 9 are new.
-In the Remark \ref{e1}, Nos.
-3 and 4 are discussed (they have the same numerical invariants as the examples of [T] and [L]).
-Nos.
-5 and 6 are studied in the first half of Section \ref{OE}.
-In some cases the Calabi--Yau threefold $X'$ is birational to a $K3$ fibred Calabi--Yau threefold having Picard group of rank $2$ (this is also true for each examples constructed in \cite{K}).
-The last construction from Table \ref{table1} give an example of type II primitive contraction whose exceptional divisor is the blow-up of the projective plane at a point and completes the classification of primitive contractions of type II (see \cite[Prob.~2.1]{K}).
+The Calabi--Yau threefolds labeled 7, 8, 9 are new.
+Note that Nos.~2, 4, 5, and 6 have the same numerical invariants as the examples constructed by Tonoli \cite{T}.
+Nr.~2, and Nr.~4 are discussed in Example \ref{24}.
+Nos.~5 and 6 are discussed in Proposition \ref{k0}, Nos.~7 and 8 are studied in Theorem \ref{kl}, and No.~9 in Theorem \ref{asd}.
+Note that No.~1 and No.~3 do not have smoothing in $\mathbb{P}^6$ and the generator of their Picard group is not very ample.

+The last construction from Table \ref{table1} gives an example of a type II primitive contraction whose exceptional divisor is the blow-up of the projective plane at a point and completes the classification of primitive contractions of type II (see \cite[Prob.~2.1]{K}).
 In this case the image of the contraction is not smoothable.